surfe/live-coding-session/README.md

 In this challenge you will be implementing the UI for the second pillar of Surfe, **Enrichment**.

-Provided is an existing Contact Profile page that shows basic information about the contact with two fields, **Phone** and **Email**, left empty and editable by the user.
+Provided is an existing Contact Profile page that initially shows basic, mocked, information about the contact with two fields, **Phone** and **Email**, left empty and editable by the user.
 We want you to implement the enrichment functionality that will update these two fields using the provided API endpoints.

 ---